Steveiwonder/WSM/README.md

 - `MinimumFreeMemory` (Required) - The minimum number of free bytes you expect the server to have

 ### Installing the Windows service

 Run `install-service.ps1` inside `C:\wsm.client\`, this will install and start the service

 And that's it, you're done.
 If you have a notifier configured, you'll see notifications every time a new health check registers itself with the server.

+_n.b.
+If you would like give the service a different name, open and modify both `install-service.ps1` and `uninstall-service.ps1`, change
+`"Windows Server Monitor"` to "My New Service Name Goes Here"._

 ### HTTPS Configuration?
 HTTPS is essential for the security I highly recommended configuring your docker container (server) with a HTTPS reverse proxy.